cbonoz/vocalcoin/README.md

 Vocal is a currency and economy for promoting social change and civic engagement.

-We have an open beta website at <a href="https://www.vocalcoin.com">vocalcoin.com</a>
+We have a running open beta website at <a href="https://www.vocalcoin.com">vocalcoin.com</a>

+Simply create a new account (email and pass) and you will get started with 50 Vocal coin.

 ### What Vocal Solves: